0xPolygonMiden/miden-base/docs/architecture/notes.md

 > A unique and immutable identifier for the note.

 The serial number helps prevent linkability between the note’s hash and its nullifier.
-It should be a random `word` chosen by the user.
+It should be a random `Word` chosen by the user.
 If leaked, the note’s nullifier can be easily computed, potentially compromising privacy.

 ### Metadata